-What does it feel like when your waters break?
+What does it feel like when my waters break?

-Your waters breaking can feel like a mild popping sensation within your womb, followed by a trickle or gush of fluid that you can’t stop like you would be able to stop urine.
-You might also not have any sensation of the actual ‘breaking’, and then the only sign that your waters have broken is the trickle of fluid.
+Your waters breaking can feel like a mild popping sensation, followed by a trickle or gush of fluid that you can’t stop, unlike when you wee.
+You may not have any sensation of the actual ‘breaking’, and then the only sign that your waters have broken is the trickle of fluid.

 This is what women told us how it felt for them:

-‘My waters were broken for me to move things along.
-‘Breaking waters’ sounds kind of brutal and I was scared and put it off for a while but actually it felt like nothing at all – no pain and not much sensation.’
-Deirdre
+"My waters were broken for me to move things along.
+‘Breaking waters’ sounds kind of brutal and I was scared and put it off for a while but actually it felt like nothing at all – no pain and not much sensation."

-‘Both times they went while in the birthing pool, and both times just before they were born.
-There was a pop and the pressure I'd been feeling suddenly went, it was like the relief of releasing a full bladder, with a slightly warm sensation as if I'd peed in the water.’
-Laura
+"Both times they went while in the birthing pool, and both times just before they were born.
+There was a pop and the pressure I'd been feeling suddenly went, it was like the relief of releasing a full bladder, with a slightly warm sensation as if I'd peed in the water."

 - a popping sensation followed by a gush or trickle of fluid